نوع مقاله : مقاله پژوهشی

 نویسندگان [English]

-Introduction: Modern poultry industrial production eliminates the natural relationship between day-old chicks and the hens.
+Introduction: Modern industrial poultry production removes the natural relationship between day-old chicks and hens.
 Consequently, the establishment of gut microbiota largely depends on the bacteria present in the hatchery and barn environment.
 On the other hand, chicks may be exposed to pathogenic agents while still at the hatchery, during hatching, sex determination, vaccination, and transportation, even before consuming their first feed.
 Since the initial contact with microbes might involve pathogenic bacteria, introducing beneficial bacteria into the gastrointestinal tract of chicks can help reduce the risk of pathogen settlement.
 The primary colonization of beneficial microbes is not only crucial for competing against pathogenic bacteria but also plays a significant role in stimulating factors associated with the growth and maturation of the immune system.
 Additionally, in the agricultural industries, the use of antibiotic growth promoters (AGPs) in animal diets has been reduced or even eliminated due to concerns regarding bacterial antibiotic resistance and antibiotic residues in animal products.
 As a result, several alternatives to AGPs have appeared in the poultry market.
 One of the many alternatives that are currently being investigated is the use of probiotics.
 Probiotics are defined as a “live microbial feed supplement which beneficially affects the host animal by improving its intestinal microbial balance”.
 Among the probiotics used in poultry, Lactobacillus isolates have been particularly valued for their positive effects on gut health.
 Furthermore, Lactobacillus naturally dominates the gastrointestinal tract of poultry.
 The beneficial effects of these bacteria occur through various mechanisms, including competitive exclusion, maintenance of protective intestinal barriers, and immune system enhancement.
 Probiotics can upregulate the expression of immune-related genes such as cytokines, interferons, and interleukins, which directly or indirectly increase the serum levels of immunoglobulins in response to antigens.
 Ideally, the best way to avoid the need for drugs is to prevent pathogen proliferation as early as possible.
 It has been commonly assumed that microbial colonization occurs after hatching in poultry; however, scientific evidence suggests that live bacteria may be present in the intestine in small quantities even before hatching.
 One favorable method of probiotic administration is the in ovo injection of probiotics into the amniotic sac at the late stage of embryonic development.
-This approach can facilitate the early establishment of beneficial bacteria in the gastrointestinal tract, to create an environment that prevents pathogen colonization.
-Therefore, the objective of this study was to evaluate in ovo administration as a method for delivering some Lactobacillus isolates derived from the gut microbiota of native Iranian poultry to the intestines of broiler chicks before hatching and assess its effects on hatchability, immune system development, serum metabolites, and growth performance.
+This approach can facilitate the early establishment of beneficial bacteria in the gastrointestinal tract to create an environment that prevents pathogen colonization.
+Therefore, the objective of this study was to evaluate in ovo administration as a method for delivering some Lactobacillus isolates derived from the gut microbiota of Iranian native poultry to the intestines of broiler chicks before hatching and assess their effects on hatchability, immune system development, serum metabolites, and growth performance.

 کلیدواژهها [English]